martijnswart01/martijnswart01.github.io/_projects/Racing-Formula-Student/index.md

 This project strengthened my ability to bridge detailed engineering work with system-level integration, a mindset essential for complex real-world engineering challenges.

+To learn more about the Formula Student Team Delft, please visit [our page](https://www.fsteamdelft.nl/).
+To check the speed of our cars, check out the following video:

+{% include youtube-video.html id="{TjthTCL4c4w}" autoplay= "false"%}